Aryan18107/Vrinda-Store-Data-Analysis/README.md

 - Which channel is contributing to max sales?
 - Highest selling category?
 ## Methodology:
+### Data Collection:
-- Data Collection: For the Annual Sales Report of Vrinda Store 2022, we collected our data from a comprehensive Kaggle dataset.
+For the Annual Sales Report of Vrinda Store 2022, we collected our data from a comprehensive Kaggle dataset.
 Kaggle, a platform for predictive modelling and analytics competitions, provided a rich source of information related to retail and sales.
-- Data Cleaning And Preprocessing: It's the process of taking raw, messy information and turning it into something reliable, consistent, and ready for analysis.
-Here are some key components of data cleaning and preprocessing.Data cleaning meticulously checks for errors, inconsistencies, and formatting issues to ensure the data's accuracy, completeness, and trustworthiness.
+### Data Cleaning And Preprocessing:
+- It's the process of taking raw, messy information and turning it into something reliable, consistent, and ready for analysis.
-Preprocessing techniques strategically fill in missing values, remove duplicates, and identify and address outliers, ensuring a cohesive and reliable dataset.
+- Verify data for any missing values and anomalies, and sort out the same.
+- Made sure data is consistent and clean with respect to data type, data format and values used.
+- Created pivot tables according to the questions asked.
+### Sales Trends Analysis:
-- Sales Trends Analysis:Examine overall sales trends throughout the year with the help of a dashboard
+- Examine overall sales trends throughout the year with the help of a dashboard.
+- Merge all pivot tables into one dashboard and apply slicer to make a interactive dashboard
 ## Dataset: https://www.kaggle.com/datasets/anshika2301/vrinda-store-data-analysis?select=Store+Data.xlsx
-## Observations From EDA:
-1. 27 % of customers switched to another firm
-2. Both genders behaved in similar fashion when it comes to migrating to another service provider/firm.
-3. About 43% of customer with Month-to-Month Contract opted to move out as compared to 11% of customrs with One Year Contract and 3% with Two Year Contract.
-4. Customers who use Fiber optic have high churn rate, this might suggest a dissatisfaction with this type of internet service.
-Customers having DSL service are majority in number and have less churn rate compared to Fibre optic service.
+## Project Insight:
-5. Customers without dependents are more likely to churn.
+1. Women customers are more likely to buy products compared to men (~65%).
-6. Most customers churn due to lack of online security
-7. Customers with Paperless Billing are most likely to churn.
-8. Customers with no TechSupport are most likely to migrate to another service provider.
+2. The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
+3. The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
+4. The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.

 ## Final Model:
-We have used Logistic Regression, Decision Tree and Random Forest for Model Development.
-Based on the evaluation of models, we will select Logistic Regression for making predictions as it has accuracy of about 80% and better recall and precision value than the other two models.